Mohammed Khadda: Biography

+Early life

-Born in Mostaganem, Mohammed Khadda was the eldest of five children, two of whom died while infants.
+Mohammed Khadda was born in 1930 in Mostaganem, when Algeria was still under the occupation of France.
+He was the eldest of five children, two of whom died while infants.
 His father, Bendehiba Khadda, was born in 1912 in the town of Mina and moved to Mostaganem at a very young age.
-He was born blind, yet held various occupations such as a bricklayer and a dock worker.
+Although Bendehiba was born blind, he held various occupations such as a bricklayer and a dock worker.
 Khadda’s mother, Nebi El Ghali was born in 1911 in Zemora, Algeria, a city near Tiaret.
 When she was a little girl, her parents were murdered by a settler tribe near where she lived.
-She, like Mohammed’s father, was also blind, but managed to adjust.
+She, as Mohammed’s father, was also blind, but managed to adjust.
 Benedehiba and Nebi met in Mostaganem and were married in 1929.

+Education and professional career

 In 1936, Mohammed Khadda attended a school in Tigditt, Mostaganem in an Arab neighborhood.
 In 1942, he and his family had to leave Mostaganem because of a famine in the area.
 The family moved to Tiaret and they moved in with his aunt.
+He could not receive any education at school during this period.
 It was miserable there because their aunt couldn’t provide for them due to her age.
 Three months later, he returned to Mostaganem and he went back to school.
-In 1943, he received a diploma from the school.
+In 1944, he received a diploma from the school.
 His father wanted him to get a job as soon as he received his diploma, but one of his teachers gave him a year of respite so he did not have to settle for a job he did not enjoy.
-In 1944, Khadda found a job at a printing company called “Ain Sefra.”
-During the day, Khadda would draw and make sketches for the printing company.
-He decided to take on a second job in the evening, binding books for different writers such as Omar Khayyam, Abdou Mohammed, Taha Hussein, Hafid, Jami, André Gide, André Breton, and Jean Cocteau.
+In 1944, Khadda found a job at a printing company, in the region of Ain Sefra.
+During the day, he would sketch patterns, then he would work on his paintings at night.
+Furthermore, he decided to take on a second job in the evening, binding books for different writers such as Omar Khayyam, Abdou Mohammed, Taha Hussein, Hafid, Jami, André Gide, André Breton, and Jean Cocteau.
+He was taught drawing, while attending classes that were paid by his superior.

+In 1948, along with his friend Abdallah Benanteur, Mohammed Khadda explored the various art collections presented at the Musée des Beaux-Arts in the capital city Algiers, where he was able to find his first bits of inspiration as a future painter.
+He was mostly influenced by the romantic painters Eugène Delacroix, or Théodore Chassériau.

 During the years of resistance against the French, many artists including Khadda went and fought for the National Liberation Army.
 After finishing with the army, he settled down and his career as an artist slowly began.